-Caspar David Friedrich works changed the face of landscape paintings with his intense and emotional focus on nature, and became a key member of the Romantic Movement.
+Caspar David Friedrich’s works changed the face of landscape painting with his intense and emotional focus on nature, and became a key member of Romanticism.
 His works are easily recognizable and and often cited by popular culture.
 In such paintings the artist’s mood and love of nature cannot go unnoticed.
 In this article we have prepared 10 most famous works by Friedrich.

-To Friedrich, nature was not just a backdrop to fill the space behind portraits, for him nature itself took center stage.
-He sought the spirituality through the contemplation of nature, extending the bounds of trees, mountains, hills and crashing waves beyond just a beautiful view.
+For Caspar David Friedrich, nature was not just a backdrop to fill the space behind portraits, for him nature itself took center stage.
+He sought the spiritual through the contemplation of nature, extending the bounds of trees, mountains, hills, and crashing waves beyond just a beautiful view.
 They now had significant spiritual meaning.

 This was one of Caspar David Friedrich’s earliest and most controversial paintings.
-The frame was made by the artist himself, it’s also an important part of the masterpiece.
-The whole was designed to serve as the centerpiece of an altar and it’s also known as the Tetschen Altar.
-It was the first time in art history when the Christian altarpiece was presenting only a pure landscape.
+He made the frame himself, and it is an important part of the masterpiece.
+The whole work was designed to serve as the centerpiece of an altar and it’s also known as the Tetschen Altar.
+It was the first time in art history when a Christian altarpiece presented only a pure landscape.
 The cross, viewed obliquely from behind, is an insignificant element in the composition.
-More important are the dominant rays of the evening sun, which the artist said depicted the setting of the old, pre-Christian world.
-The mountain symbolizes an immovable faith, while the fir trees are an allegory of hope.
+More important are the dominant rays of the evening sun, which Friedrich said depicted the setting of the old, pre-Christian world.
+Furthermore, the mountain symbolizes an immovable faith, while the fir trees are an allegory of hope.
 Pure Romanticism!

-Did somebody say “Romanticism”?
 The Wanderer presents a metaphor for the unknown future.
-It’s a great monument for human individuality.
-Some believe that the Wanderer is a self portrait of Friedrich.
-Though Friedrich painted this scene in his studio, he sketched it at the place of inspiration, Elbsandsteingebirge, in Saxony and Bohemia.
+It is a great monument for human individuality.
+Some believe that the wanderer is a self-portrait of Friedrich.
+Although he painted this scene in his studio, it was sketched at the place of inspiration, Elbsandsteingebirge, in Saxony and Bohemia.

 3. Chalk Cliffs on Rugen